osseonews/vike-app-cfp/README.md

 - In the Set up builds and deployments, set npm run build as the Build command, and dist/client as the Build output directory. **Important: The output directory must be dist/client**  (Note: For framework preset, just choose None)
 - After completing configuration, select Save and Deploy.

+## Router
+This repo comes installed with [Itty Router](https://itty.dev/itty-router).
+This just makes it easier to control many types of routes, like API routes, that may not be served by Vike.
+Please read the Itty Router docs to better understand the usage.
+We created a simple api endpoint in the worker, which is called by a React component to demonstrate how this could be used.

 ## Styling
 This repo comes with Tailwind installed.
 If you don't want Tailwind you can uninstall the following packages: tailwindcss postcss autoprefixer, and remove the import of tailwind in, as well as renderer/index.css.